lambda826/My-Notebook/99 Interview/BQ.md

 	- Flexible to compromise.
 	- Open to learning.
 - **Keys**
-	- Pick a compelling and honest story that can articulate an actual conflict.
 	- Describe the situation, the events that occurred, explain what led to the conflict.
 	- Present both sides of the argumetns in a positive way.
 	- Explain the exact steps you took to address the conflict.